 Built in 1870, The Royal Arcade is not only Melbourne’s most popular arcade, but also the oldest in Australia.
-Part of the Victorian Heritage Registrar, The Royal Arcade is a marvel to walk through, with its checkered tiles and glass ceiling.
+The Royal Arcade is a marvel to walk through, with its checkered tiles and glass ceiling, making it a great location for Instagram photos.

-At the Little Collins end, there are two giant carvings of the mythical figures of Gog & Magog: biblical figures that were said to be allies of Satan.
-They stand flanking a large clock that was designed by Thomas Gaunt, once ‘the only watch maker of the Australian colony.’
+At the Little Collins end, there are two giant carvings of the mythical figures, Gog & Magog: biblical figures that were said to be allies of Satan.
+They stand flanking a large clock that was designed by Thomas Gaunt, once ‘the only watchmaker of the Australian colony.’

-The Block Arcade is the finest example of a 19th-century shopping arcade in Australia.
+The Block Arcade is the finest example of a 19th-century shopping arcade in Australia, and a popular tourist attraction.
 Spanning from Collins to Little Collins, The Block Arcade – originally called Carpenter’s Lane – features a mosaic floor, carved stone finishings and a beautiful glass dome centerpiece.

-Inside are a collection of boutique retailer’s, including the iconic Hopetoun Tea Rooms.
-Opened for The Victorian Ladies’ Work Association in 1892 by wife of then Victorian Governor – Lady Hopetoun – these tea rooms provided a place for women to relax in between their day of shopping.
+Inside are a collection of boutique retailers, including the iconic Hopetoun Tea Rooms.
+Opened for The Victorian Ladies’ Work Association in 1892 by wife of the Victorian Governor – Lady Hopetoun – these tea rooms provided a place for women to relax in between their day of shopping.

 The most magnificent feature of The Block Arcade is the glass dome.
 Architect David C. Askew, was asked to take inspiration from the Galleria Vittorio Emanuele in Milan, Italy’s oldest active shopping centre.